DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 <li>Click "Apply patch" to generate the patched <tt>.bin</tt> in the same folder containing original <tt>.bin</tt>.</li>
 <li>Verify that the patched <tt>.bin</tt> has an MD5 checksum of <tt>25F96A0FD0FA64A4AD6D9584B6824354</tt>.</li>
 </ol>
-Note that <a href="https://segaxtreme.net/resources/sega-saturn-patcher.73/">Sega Saturn Patcher</a> is not compatible with the "Jung Rhythm", and thus its format could not be used to distribute this patch.

 <h2>Credits</h2>
 <ul>